lukaszlenart/struts-mini-book/manuscript/3_basic-configuration.md

  This works very similar to other DI frameworks like Spring.
 The other attributes are:

   - `name` - an unique bean name, it cannot be duplicated across framework and in your application
   - `scope` - in which scope given bean should be created, `prototype` means that bean will be created on each invocation (not request) to get an instance of the bean.
-There is also scope `singleton` which means that there be just on instance of the bean across one instance of the framework.
+There is also scope `singleton` which means that there be just on instance of the bean across one instance of the framework - this is a default value if `scope` attribute was not defined.

   In most cases you will be selecting which bean to use be defining a constant.
 In this case to select other implementation of the `MultiPartRequest` you can define the constant as below: